How to dress in Lapland | A guide to layers in the arctic

 Your last layer should be something windproof to shelter you from the elements.
 A ski jacket or waterproof coat (as long as you can fit 2/3 layers underneath without it being tight) and shell trousers or ski pants/trousers.

-What I use: Billabong Bib Trousers & my Fjallraven Singi Anorak which I love.
-It’s made for arctic life with a big fur hood to protect from the elements.
+What I use: Fjallraven Shell Pans & Satsa Anorak which I love.
+It’s made for arctic life.

 Step 4 | Head